AwsGeek/mlbot-hamburg/README.md

 <p align="center"><img src="images/boeing-747.jpg"></p>

 ## Overview
-In this tutorial, you will build a serverless bot using Slack and Amazon Web Services, including AWS Lambda, Amazon SageMaker, and API Gateway.
-The bot will help you identify aircraft founbd in images.
+In this tutorial, you will build a serverless bot using Slack and Amazon Web Services, including AWS Lambda, Amazon SageMaker, SQS, and API Gateway.
+The bot will help you classify commercial aircraft found in images.
 ### Objectives
 In this tutorial you will perform the following tasks: